jpvieira66/FASTCONVEXCOMB/README.md

 ## Example

- An example of usage of the script is given by [testConvexCombination.m](testConvexCombination.m)
+ An usage example of the script is given by [testConvexCombination.m](testConvexCombination.m)

  The example adopted a unitary cube to illustrate the algorithm working.
  The algorithm sequence of ray-shoooting for the point